Amit Gupta and the social media search for a cure

 Does social media amplify our sense of responsibility to one another?
 Amit Gupta, a cancer patient and tech entrepreneur, tests the strength of the web.

+When Amit Gupta was diagnosed with acute leukaemia, the 32-year old technology entrepreneur did what most people in that position do: turned to his friends and family to find a bone marrow donation.
 But Mr Gupta, who founded the photo site Photojojo, has a few more friends to draw from than the average cancer patient: 17,700 on Twitter, 13,000 on Facebook (plus 422 subscribers) plus a strong web presence on Tumblr, Flickr and other social media platforms.

 He would need all the help he could get.
 As an Indian-American, his odds of finding a donor were slim, about 1 in 20,000.
 South Asians, like other minorities in the US, are dramatically under-represented in the national bone marrow registry.
 Because a successful donation requires a close genetic match, this small pool of potential candidates is not good news for people like Mr Gupta.